samanthaandrews/samantha-andrews/posts/commitment-to-social-justice-diversity-and-inclusion.md

 ### Diversifying my consumption

 - Decolonizing my Kindle bookshelf.
-This is where I need to do some work, because currently my bookshelf is mostly full of white authors!
-The goal here is to actively seek out BIPOC authors who write in genres that I already read, which for me includes fiction, poetry, and non-fiction books about history, science, and nature.
+This is where I need to do some work, because currently my bookshelf is mostly full of white authors.
+The goal here is to actively seek out BIPOC authors who write in genres that I already read, which for me includes science fiction, poetry, and non-fiction books about history, science, and nature.
 - Following more BIPOC on social media.
 - Subscribing to newsletters and podcasts from BIPOC blogs and businesses, specifically in the creativity and art space.
-- TBD - Movies & TV

 ### Using my platform and voice

 - I am using this page to document my journey and hold myself accountable to the commitment I am making to social justice issues.
-I will link it in a prominent place on my website and update it on a quarterly basis.
+I will link it in a prominent place on my website and update it on a yearly basis.
 - Be the anti-racist voice in my family/friend groups and be courageous in challenging racist ideas while pointing people to more qualified sources of education.
 - Amplifying the voices of BIPOC in my writing, recommended resources, and on social media.